leoharnadi/Eggsplorer/README.md

-# SquattyBird
+# Eggsplorer
-AR Game where you squat to dodge incoming obstacles
+Short App where you can discover egg recipes by combining various household ingredients.